-Now that you understand how habit loops can be dangerous while driving, you can take action to protect yourself and those you love.
+Now that you understand how habit loops work and the dangers of texting and driving, you can take action to protect yourself and those you love.
 At TextNinja, we believe using the power of positive incentives (the same power that created the problem) can be used to establish safe driving habits.

 Establish a driving contract between yourself and your loved one.
 This is a plan you can both agree to in order to form new safe driving habits.
 Here is an example pledge to get you started.

 Use an app to help remove the temptation to check your phone while driving.
-TextNinja does this AND provides the all-important incentive aspect.
-Learn more about how it works.
+MOTOVATE™ does this AND provides the all-important incentive aspect.
+Learn more about how the app works.